SoftwareAssigment/Fundamental_Assigment/README.md

-This is a fundamental of progeaming group repo
+This is a fundamental of programing group repo